wenqing-2021/commonroad_reactive_planner/README.md

 # Reactive Planner

+**NOTE**: the original repo is https://gitlab.lrz.de/tum-cps/commonroad-reactive-planner, I fork this repo for my own research.

 This project generates solutions to trajectory planning problems given in the [CommonRoad](https://commonroad.in.tum.de/) scenario format.
 The trajectories are generated using the sampling-based approach in [1][2].
 This approach plans motions by sampling a discrete set of trajectories, represented as quintic polynomials in a Frenet frame and selecting an optimal trajectory according